-The bill amends various sections of the Revised Code to enhance regulations surrounding ancillary product protection contracts, vehicle value protection agreements, and uninsured drivers.
-A new section, 1310.251, is introduced to define "excess wear and use waiver," which allows lessors to waive charges for excess wear, use, or mileage in motor vehicle leases, clarifying that these waivers are not insurance products.
-The bill also stipulates that the terms of a motor vehicle lease cannot depend on the consumer's payment for such waivers and mandates that debt cancellation or suspension products must be disclosed as specific goods in retail installment contracts.
-Additionally, it introduces definitions for "finance agreement" and "vehicle value protection agreement," ensuring that all ancillary product protection contracts are backed by a reimbursement insurance policy.
+The bill amends various sections of the Revised Code to enhance regulations surrounding ancillary product protection contracts, vehicle value protection agreements, and the reporting of accidents involving uninsured drivers.
+A new section, 1310.251, is introduced to define "excess wear and use waiver," which allows lessors to waive charges for excess wear and mileage in motor vehicle leases, clarifying that these waivers are not insurance products and cannot be contingent on consumer payments.
+The bill also introduces definitions for "finance agreement" and "vehicle value protection agreement," mandates that all motor vehicle ancillary product protection contracts be covered by a reimbursement insurance policy, and establishes conditions for the cancellation of vehicle value protection agreements, including prior notification to contract holders.

 Statutes affected: As Introduced: 1317.05, 3905.426, 4501.01, 4503.21, 4505.08, 4509.06, 4509.70, 4513.071, 4513.38, 4513.41